malike/malike.github.io/_posts/2015-10-09-Mulitple-Spring-Data-MongoDB-Connections.md

 ```

-Now all MongoRepository implmentations would use the same datasource configuration as your custom MongoTemplate.
+Now all MongoRepository implementations would use the same datasource configuration as your custom MongoTemplate.

 > Ok.
 Later.